dobarkod/django-queryinspect/README.md

 accepts colon-separated list of directories - traceback entry referencing any file under any of these directories will be included.

+## Testing

+To run tests just use `tox` command (https://pypi.python.org/pypi/tox)

+    tox  # for all supported python and django versions

+If you need you can run tox just for single environment, f.i.:

+    tox -e py27_django17

+For available test environments refer to `tox.ini` file.

 ## License

 Copyright (C) 2014.
 Good Code and Django Query Inspector contributors